Pensions for Children

 This may seem ridiculous to some but consider the facts:

-• Many parents want to pass on wealth to their children in a tax efficient manner but have already used the limited tax planning opportunities available;
+• Many parents want to pass on wealth to their children in a tax efficient manner but have already used the limited tax planning opportunities available.

 Consider the following scenario for two children: